LorenzoDeSanctis/GlobalRef/README.md

 **GlobalRef** is a Python framework for temporal synchronization, rigid alignment, and hand–eye calibration between heterogeneous motion capture systems, with a specific focus on combining marker-based tracking and video-based pose estimation.

 The pipeline is intended for **research-grade validation**, with an emphasis on reproducibility when analyzing temporal synchronization, spatial alignment, and accuracy.
-Validation metrics follow the formulation proposed by Shah et al., allowing direct and transparent comparison across sensing modalities.
+Validation metrics follow the formulation proposed by Shah (2013, J Mech Robot), allowing direct and transparent comparison across sensing modalities.

 ![Pipeline overview](figures/setup_overview.png)